EconForge/Dolo.jl/docs/src/linter.md

 covariance matrix depend on model parameters, or to adapt the state-space to the model's calibration.

-The calibration is given by an associative dictionary mapping symbols to define with values.
+The calibration is given by an AbstractDict dictionary mapping symbols to define with values.
 The values can be either a scalar or an expression.
 All symbols are treated in the same way, and values can depend upon each other as long as there is a way to resolve them recursively.